Napa Valley Bike Rentals

 Should I bring my cycling shoes?

+If you’re planning to get workout ride in, definitely pack your shoes and let us know what type of pedal system you have so we can equip your bike with the matching pedal system.
 However, if you’re planning to visit wineries by bike, cycling shoes with cleats can be awkward for walking around at the wineries.
 Also consider you may not need to clip in if you’re riding with less experienced riders.